 If you would like to nominate lands for a lease sale, please submit an Expression of Interest (EOI).
-EOIs can be written and mailed to the State Office, emailed to firstname.lastname@example.org, or submitted to the National Fluid Lease Sale System.
-No filing fee or rental is required to submit an EOI.
+EOIs can be written and mailed to the State Office, emailed to email@example.com, or submitted to the National Fluid Lease Sale System.
+Filing fees are required to submit an EOI.
+The Inflation Reduction Act of 2022 establishes EOI fee at $5/acre initially and to adjust for inflation at least every four (4) years.
 Visit the Parcel Nominations and Lease Sales page for more information on EOIs.

 NOTE: The Bureau of Land Management is exercising its discretion to not hold lease sales in the second quarter of Calendar Year 2021.
 More information: blm.gov/press-release/statement-second-quarter-oil-and-gas-lease-sales.